ahmed-abdelhameed1706/VibeMK/README.md

 ## Design Document

 For a detailed overview of the application's design, including its features, functionalities, and technical details, please refer to the [Application Design Document](design-doc.md).

+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.